ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 How does the `multiply_out` function work?
 The key is in the first two patterns.
 The first pattern is `Times (e1, Plus (e2, e3))` which matches expressions of the form `e1 * (e2 + e3)`.
-Now look at the right hand side of this first pattern match, and convince yourself that it is the equivalent of `(e1 * e2) + (e1 * e3)`.
+Now look at the right-hand side of this first pattern match and convince yourself that it is the equivalent of `(e1 * e2) + (e1 * e3)`.
 The second pattern does the same thing, except for expressions of the form `(e1 + e2) * e3`.

-The remaining patterns don't change the form of the expression, but they crucially *do* call the `multiply_out` function recursively on their subexpressions.
+The remaining patterns don't change the expressions's form, but they crucially *do* call the `multiply_out` function recursively on their subexpressions.
 This ensures that all subexpressions within the expression get multiplied out too (if you only wanted to multiply out the very top level of an expression, then you could replace all the remaining patterns with a simple `e -> e` rule).

-Can we do the reverse (i.e. factorizing out common subexpressions)?
+Can we do the reverse (i.e., factorizing out common subexpressions)?
 We can!
 (But it's a bit more complicated).
 The following version only works for the top level expression.
 You could certainly extend it to cope with all levels of an expression and more complex cases: